 The pale, glowing alabaster figures you see today are substantially different from how they would have first appeared.
 The originals would have been brightly coloured (you can still see traces of paint in the carved folds of their garments) and some would have been covered by canopies (removed in the 18th century).
 They were restored in the 1970’s with support from the Redundant Churches Fund and moved to their present positions.
 Looked at carefully they are full of character, portraits of real people, not just formal depictions of lords and ladies of rank and status.

-All Saints has not been an active church since the late 1960s, but the Lascelles family vault is there.
-It is still used occasionally for concerts, baptisms or memorial services, most recently in honour of the 7th Earl of Harewood after his death in the summer of 2011, a memorable musical occasion.
+All Saints has not been used for regular worship since the late 1960s, but the Lascelles family vault is there.
+It is still used occasionally for concerts, baptisms or memorial services.

-The church was vested in the Redundant Churches Fund, now the Churches Conservation Trust, in 1978.
-Since then the Trust has cared for and maintained the church, keeping it open for visitors and the community to enjoy.
-For more information and opening times, please see their website: https://www.visitchurches.org.
+The church was vested in the Redundant Churches Fund, now The Churches Conservation Trust, in 1978.
+Since then, the Trust has cared for and maintained the church, keeping it open for visitors and the community to enjoy.
+For more information, please see their website: https://www.visitchurches.org.